 Please complete the Supervising Attorney Application.
-Submitting the application form will automatically send it to the Clinical Internship office.
+Submitting the application form will automatically send it to the Clinical Externship office.

-- Please review the Supervising Attorney Handbook, which describes our Clinical Internship Program
+- Please review the Supervising Attorney Handbook, which describes our Clinical Externship Program

 - Once the Handbook has been reviewed, please sign and return the Memorandum of Agreement.

-We thank you for your interest in working with our student interns and invite you to contact Program Administrator Ruth Briscoe by phone, 619-525-1438, or email, email@example.com.
+We thank you for your interest in working with our student externs and invite you to contact Program Administrator Ruth Briscoe by phone, 619-525-1438, or email, email@example.com.